The Poisson saturation of coregular submanifolds: Introduction

 \section{Introduction}

-A well-known result in symplectic geometry states that symplectic manifolds $(M,\omega)$ are rigid around submanifolds $X\subset M$, in the sense that the restriction of $\omega$ to $TM|_{X}$ determines the symplectic form $\omega$ on a neighborhood of $X$ \cite{lagrangians}.

-By contrast, given a Poisson manifold $(M,\pi)$ and any submanifold $X\subset M$, one should not expect $\pi$ to be determined, up to neighborhood equivalence, by its restriction $\pi|_{X}$.
+A well-known result in symplectic geometry is Weinstein's generalized Darboux theorem, which states that for any embedded submanifold $X$ of a symplectic manifold $(M,\omega)$, the restriction of $\omega$ to $TM|_{X}$ determines the symplectic form $\omega$ on a neighborhood of $X$ up to symplectomorphism \cite{lagrangians}.
+By contrast, given a Poisson manifold $(M,\pi)$ and any embedded submanifold $X\subset M$, one should not expect $\pi$ to be determined, up to neighborhood equivalence, by its restriction $\pi|_{X}$.
 For instance, the origin in $\RR^{2}$ is a fixed point for both the zero Poisson structure and the Poisson structure $\pi=(x^{2}+y^{2})\partial_{x}\wedge\partial_{y}$, which are clearly not diffeomorphic around $(0,0)$.

 In order for the restriction $\pi|_{X}$ to determine $\pi$ around $X$, the ambient Poisson manifold needs to satisfy a minimality condition with respect to $X$.
 Since $\pi|_{X}$ only contains information in the leafwise direction along $X$, we are led to consider the \emph{saturation} of $X\subset(M,\pi)$, i.e. the union of the symplectic leaves that intersect $X$.
-Clearly, the saturation of $X$ fails to be a submanifold in general; the purpose of this note is to single out a class of submanifolds $X\subset(M,\pi)$ whose saturation is smooth near $X$, in a sense that will be made precise later.
+Clearly, the saturation of $X$ fails to be smooth in general; the purpose of this note is to single out a class of embedded submanifolds $X\subset(M,\pi)$ whose saturation is smooth near $X$, in a sense that will be made precise later.
 Since the saturation $Sat(X)$ of $X\subset(M,\pi)$ is traced out by following Hamiltonian flows starting at points of $X$ in directions normal to $X\subset M$, it is natural to impose the following regularity condition on $X$.